 Another one of the fun ways to keep vocabulary exciting for Pre-K – Kindergarten students is to create dice or use blocks to create vocabulary dice.
 You can have the main vocabulary on one side and related vocabulary (ex. category, setting(s), function, or other vocabulary within the category) on other sides to expand vocabulary.
 To get the free template for the blocks featured above, click here.

-Use a poster board, anchor chart paper, large dry erase board, or other large surface with targeted vocabulary words attached.
+Use a poster board, anchor chart paper, large dry erase board or other large surfaces with targeted vocabulary words attached.
 Provide descriptions or ask questions about the words.
 Students can identify the correct vocabulary words by whacking the correct answer with a fly swatter with a hole cut out in the center.
 This is great for group activities.

 Decorate paper plates to be word around the neck or crowns to be worn on the head with the targeted vocabulary words and related words in picture scenes.
 Explain to students that when their vocabulary word is being described they are to get up from their position and “model” the word.
 This gives each child a chance to participate and be exposed to all of the words.